nicolabarban/sociogenomics_lab/week4/lab4.md

 * Calculate IBS and relatedness
 * Association analys

-## Part I .
-Managing files and directories. (no need after week 4, just repeating the command)
+##  Managing files and directories.
 Let's have a look a the file.

 For this tutorial we will use data from hapmap and 1000 Genome.